Back at the cottage, Robert suddenly remembered what Mrs Crighton

 "You should ask me what else I know."

 Mr Bontemps was now almost hysterical.
-Cleo rubbed salt in the wound by saying "If the cap fits, wear it."
+Cleo rubbed salt in

 "Piss off."